dialt0ne/collectd-blockstat/README.md

 ### Overview:

-collectd-blockstat is a collectd plugin (written in Python) that reads the Linux 2.6 /sys/block/<device>/stat "file" and records detailed device statistics.
+collectd-blockstat is a collectd plugin (written in Python) that reads the Linux 2.6 /sys/block/&lt;device&gt;/stat "file" and records detailed device statistics.

 It is a superset of the "disk" plugin that ships with collectd.
-The main difference is it records additional fields present in /sys/block/<device>/stat.
+The main difference is it records additional fields present in /sys/block/&lt;device&gt;/stat.

 This plugin requires the collectd Python plugin, which was introduced in collectd 4.9.
 To configure, drop the blockstat.py file into a directory where collectd is configured to find Python modules (ModulePath param).

 The plugin must be explicitly told which devices to monitor.
-This is done by defining "Device" parameters inside the <Module> block for blockstat.
+This is done by defining "Device" parameters inside the &lt;Module&gt; block for blockstat.
 One "Device" parameter per device.
 To see which devices are available, just `ls -1 /sys/block/*/stat`.